Documentation Index

 get_pipeline | Get a specific pipeline configuration by name |

 create_pipeline | Create a pipeline from sample data (base64-encoded).
 Schema is auto-detected.
-Specify destination type. |
+Specify destination type.
+Optional catalog to group related pipelines. |

 delete_pipeline | Delete a pipeline and its destination data |

-upload_data | Upload data (base64-encoded) to a pipeline for processing (returns pipeline token) |
+upload_data | Upload data (base64-encoded) to a pipeline for processing.
+New CSV columns are auto-added to the schema (schema evolution).
+Returns pipeline token. |

 kill_job | Kill a running job by pipeline token |